-This is designed for burning 100 pounds per batch of Type I waste.
-The equipment is out of service for at least 25 years.
-The equipment is removed and hauled away.
-PTI No. 25-79I was voided on October 10, 1996.
+This was designed for burning 100 pounds per batch of Type I waste.
+The equipment has been out of service for at least 25 years.
+The equipment has been removed and hauled away.
+PTI No. 25-79I was voided on October 10, 1996, based AQD inspection.